Construction of $p$-energy and associated energy measures on Sierpi\'{n}ski carpets: Construction of a canonical scaling limit of -energies

 \begin{rmk} \begin{itemize} \item [(1)] Since $\mcE_{p}(\,\cdot\,)^{1/p}$ satisfies Clarkson's inequality, $\mcE_{p}(\,\cdot\,)^{1/p}$ is strictly convex, that is, if $\lambda \in (0, 1)$ $f, g \in \mcF_{p}$ with $f - g$ is not constant, then

-The convexity of $\mcE_{p}(\,\cdot\,)$ is also immediate from the construction, but we do not know whether $\mcE_{p}(\,\cdot\,)$ is strictly convex or not. \item [(2)] The framework in \cite{KZ92} includes not only the standard planar Sierpi\'{n}ski carpet but also Sierpi\'{n}ski gaskets and other self-similar sets (nested fractals and generalized Sierpi\'{n}ski carpets for example).
-A recent paper by Kigami \cite{Kig.CH} gives a more general framework to construct canonical $p$-energy on $p$-conductively homogeneous compact metric spaces, which includes new results even when $p = 2$. \end{itemize} \end{rmk}
+The convexity of $\mcE_{p}(\,\cdot\,)$ is also immediate from the construction.
+Moreover, from the convexity of $x \mapsto \abs{x}^{p}$, we can show that $\mcE_{p}(\,\cdot\,)$ is strictly convex. \item [(2)] The framework in \cite{KZ92} includes not only the standard planar Sierpi\'{n}ski carpet but also Sierpi\'{n}ski gaskets and other self-similar sets (nested fractals for example).
+A recent paper by Kigami \cite{Kig21+} gives a more general framework to construct canonical $p$-energy on $p$-conductively homogeneous compact metric spaces, which includes new results even when $p = 2$. \end{itemize} \end{rmk}

-Using the self-similarity of $\mcE_p$, we obtain the following property, which is called the strong locality when $p = 2$.